 The worst hit on the African continent regarding recorded cases and deaths is in the grip of a “third wave” of infections.
 It recorded almost 18,000 new cases on Saturday, approaching the peak of daily infections seen in a second wave in January.
 Local scientists say the Delta coronavirus variant first identified in India seems to be spreading fast. read more

 “Additional restrictions are necessary… Our focus is on limiting social contacts while preserving the economy,” Ramaphosa said in a televised address to the nation.
 Under the measures announced, all gatherings will be prohibited.
 There will be a curfew from 9 pm. to 4 am.
 The sale of alcohol will be banned.

 Schools will start closing on Wednesday, but beaches and parks will remain open.
 Restaurants will only be able to sell food for takeaway or delivery.
 “We will assess the impact of these interventions after 14 days to determine whether they need to be maintained or adjusted,” Ramaphosa said.

-In summation, alcohol sales are banned, restaurants may only offer take-away, and schools will be closed.
+In summation, alcohol sales are banned, restaurants may only offer take-away, and schools closed.
 As a result, reservations made by holidaymakers throughout the country, including Marloth Park, are rapidly being canceled.
 Who will want to visit a location for a day, a weekend, or an extended period if the restaurants can’t serve food and guests can’t purchase alcohol for their consumption?

 In reality, I suppose this is a good time for us to be leaving since it would have been illegal for us to meet up with our friends for sundowners at private homes, visits to the Crocodile River, dining out, and gatherings of any type with people outside one’s household.